imdeepansht/Virtual-Assistant/README.md

 pip install wikipedia
 Other modules could already be installed in your computer and if they're not, you always have the internet.

-You can make changes in the code and make your own Virtual Assistant
+You can make changes in the code and make your own Virtual Assistant.

+Thank You!